WVAH-TV: Move to channel 11

-Following a tower collapse in 2002, WVAH moved its transmitter and almost all of its facilities to WCHS' studios in Charleston.
+Following a tower collapse on February 19, 2003, WVAH moved its transmitter and almost all of its facilities to WCHS' studios in Charleston.
 However, its main studios remained in Teays Valley until late 2009.

 On May 15, 2012, Sinclair and Fox agreed to a five-year extension to the network's affiliation agreement with Sinclair's 19 Fox stations, including WVAH-TV, allowing them to continue carrying the network's programming until 2017.

+Losing Fox

 On February 1, 2021, Sinclair moved its Fox affiliation to sister station WCHS-TV on channel 8.2, although it still markets the signal as "Fox 11".
 Sinclair did so in several markets to consolidate its affiliations onto stations owned directly by Sinclair rather than with its sidecar divisions.
-The station began to carry programming from the Decades network.
+The station began to carry programming from Weigel Broadcasting's Decades network (now known as Catchy Comedy).

 Carriage dispute

 In summer 2006, Charter Communications streamlined its operations which included selling off portions of its cable system which were "geographically non-strategic".
-Charter accounts in WCHS' market area were purchased by Suddenlink Communications (formerly known as Cebridge).
+Charter accounts in the Charleston–Huntington area were purchased by Suddenlink Communications (formerly known as Cebridge).
 Sinclair requested a $40 million one time fee and a $1 per sub per month fee from Suddenlink for retransmission rights of WVAH and WCHS on the Suddenlink cable system.
-This led to a protracted media battle and smear campaign between the two companies and Sinclair pulled the two stations off-the-air in the Beckley market.
+This led to a protracted media battle and smear campaign between the two companies and Sinclair pulled the two stations from Suddenlink's lineup in the Beckley market.
 After several weeks of negotiations, the two companies reached an agreement allowing WVAH and WCHS to continue transmission over the Suddenlink cable system.
 The terms of the agreement were not released to the public.

 Newscasts

-WCHS currently uses the Eyewitness News branding for its news operation and produces newscasts for sister station WVAH.
-This includes Eyewitness News This Morning on Fox 11 seen weekday mornings from 6 to 8 a.m., a 6:30 p.m. half-hour newscast weeknights, and an hour-long 10 p.m. newscast every night.
+As a Fox affiliate, WVAH had aired newscasts produced by sister station WCHS under the Eyewitness News branding.
+This included Eyewitness News This Morning on Fox 11, which was seen weekday mornings from 6 to 8 a.m., along with a 6:30 p.m. half-hour newscast weeknights, and an hour-long 10 p.m. newscast every night until the Fox affiliation moved to WCHS-DT2 in February 2021.